azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-github.md

 # Deploy a Mission Enclave Policy using GitHub Actions

-This document provides guidance on how to deploy a [Mission Enclave Policy starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter)using GitHub Actions.
+This document provides guidance on how to deploy a [Mission Enclave Policy starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter) using GitHub Actions.

 ## Prerequisites